New Zealand domestic check-in

 How to check in

 You can either check in online or via the Air NZ mobile app to attain an electronic boarding pass on your mobile device, to scan at the boarding gate or lounge entry scanners.
+Electronic boarding passes are accepted at all New Zealand domestic ports.

 Alternatively, you can attain a printed boarding pass at our airport kiosks or counters to scan at the gate as you board, or upon entry to our lounge.